MichaelCurrin/rewrite-git-author/docs/usage.md

 ## Run

+### What it does

 The script will do a rebase of _all_ commits.
 Even if the email address is not matched, the rebase will still be done.

+You are overwriting git history by editing commits and not adding new ones on top of the old and so will have to a do **force push** at the end.

+This affects the email of both commit _author_ and _committer_ fields.

+### Steps

 1. Navigate to your repo.
     - Make to sure to be in the **root**, since when you rebase you are rewinding the history to when there were **zero** directories and then you'll get an error.